sparksi/sector-distribution/themes/sector_starter/README.md

 or if using yarn

-`yarn install && npm run bower install && yarn run gulp`
+`yarn install && yarn run bower install && yarn run gulp`

 The first command, `npm install` or `yarn install` will download and install all the modules listed in the `package.json` file into the `./node_modules/` directory.